hajee/docker-rpm-buildenv/README.md

 The image can be pulled from the [Docker Hub Registry](https://registry.hub.docker.com/u/ryanbauman/rpm-buildenv/)

-The default entrypoint for this image runs a shell script that expects the docker workdir to be set to the sources location and the specfile to be passed as an argument, e.g.:
+The default entrypoint for this image runs a shell script that expects the docker workdir to be set to a location containing the source to built (including the specfile) and the specfile location within that location to be passed as an argument, e.g.:

-	docker run --volume $PWD:/tmp --workdir /tmp ryanbauman/rpm-buildenv /tmp/myspec
+    docker run --volume $PWD:/tmp --workdir /tmp ryanbauman/rpm-buildenv /tmp/spec.spec

 The shell script packaged with this image builds and installs the binary RPMs and then cleans the build environment so that dependent builds may consume the resultant environment.